BMBF-MOSAIK/StigLD-Demo/README.md

 4. Queries&models: SPARQL queries implement the agent behaviour, while the model files create a representation of the shop floor in RDF.

 Following the instructions from the readme of individual folders, and then open http://localhost:4200 on a (preferably) chromium based browser.

+## 2. Use docker containers provided:

+Docker containers are provided in the Docker folder.
+Follow instructions on the readme of the respective folder.

 # Requirements
 1. Java JDK 15